SnowDenix/FrportalDocs/consolidated-docs/README.md

 # Consolidated Documentation

-This directory contains consolidated documentation files optimized for LLM (Large Language Model) processing and easier reference.
+This directory contains consolidated documentation files optimized for modern documentation standards and easier reference.

 ## Purpose

 The original documentation was spread across 111+ individual files in multiple directories.
 This made it difficult to:
-- Feed complete context to LLMs for analysis and querying
+- Enable comprehensive analysis and reference
 - Quickly reference related information
 - Maintain consistency across topics
 - Search semantically across a functional area